atisharma/llama_farm/README.md

 ### Suitable models
 Llama-farm works very well with OpenAI's gpt-3.5-turbo.
-Wizard-Vicuna-Uncensored also works very well.
+Wizard-Vicuna-Uncensored, WizardLM, etc also work very well.
 It even works surprisingly well with WizardLM-7B!
 But see limitations below.

 ### Limitations and bugs
+- Larger LLaMA models (30B) work much better.
-The context length limitation of Llama models (2048 tokens) is half or less that of OpenAI's models.
-Langchain assumes the longer context, so some commands involving these chains (wikipedia, arxiv, summarization) may break on locally hosted models.
+- The context length limitation of Llama models (2048 tokens) is half or less that of OpenAI's models.
+- The OpenAI API (and compatible ones) do not expose a number of capabilities that local models have.
+The full power of the guidance library is therefore not available.

 ### Roadmap
-- Reduce dependence on langchain's chains; more local prompts
+- Replace LLMs with guides:
+  * ask.xyz
+  * models.reply (do first, easy)
+- Reconsider store document size, since summarization works well
+- Define tools for freeform memory access rather than /command syntax
+- You can grep the codebase for "TODO:" tags
+- Define JSON API templates for other web tools
 - Self-chat between bots with intention/task injection
-- You can grep the codebase for "TODO:" tags